flo0512/Handwritten-Character-Classifier/README.md

 - Collected and labeled 620 grayscale images (20+ samples each of A–Z)
 - Built and trained a Convolutional Neural Network (CNN) to classify the letters
 - Evaluated the model using confusion matrix and accuracy plots
-- Built a GUI with tkinter (used Copilot fpr difficult things)
+- Built a GUI with tkinter (used Copilot for difficult things)

 ## What I Learned: